ibm-cloud-docs/assistant-data/install-150.md

 ## Installing on IBM Cloud Pak for Data 3.0.1
 {: #install-150-on-301}

 The latest release of {{site.data.keyword.conversationshort}} uses operators.
+(An operator is a method of packaging, deploying, and managing a Kubernetes-native application in a RedHat OpenShift environment.)
 You must use the cpd-cli command line that is available only with {{site.data.keyword.icp4dfull_notm}} 3.5 to install it.

 To install {{site.data.keyword.conversationshort}} for {{site.data.keyword.icp4dfull_notm}} on {{site.data.keyword.icp4dfull_notm}} 3.0.1, complete the following steps: